IRONMAN Triathlon SERIES

 The IRONMAN 70.3 Worlds became a championship race in 2006, and after spending its formative years in Clearwater, Florida it now rotates around the world to different venues.

-The most recent event took place in St George, Utah in September 2021, and due to the pandemic that will also be the case in 2022 (October 28 and 29).
-Then the global tour begins again with Lahti (Finland) and Taupo (New Zealand) up in 2024.
+The most recent event took place in St George, Utah in October 2022 (won by Taylor Knibb and Kristian Blummenfelt).
+After two years in Utah, the global tour begins again with Lahti (Finland) in 2023 and Taupo (New Zealand) up in 2024.

 Why is it called IRONMAN?